1947

 allow light into this side of the sub-level kitchen.
 The window is no longer evident in the current

-house having been eliminated in later renovations, for whatever reason.
+house having been eliminated in later renovations for whatever reason.
 See further discussion

 below.
 The kitchen was completely finished by the Fryes early on and fitted out with (both) a gas

-gathering place at the heart of the house and many remember spending time there with Helen
+the heart of the house and many remember spending time there with Helen Frye from 1948 on.

-Frye from 1948 on.
-Many thanks to Helen's family for sharing this rare and forgotten old
+Many thanks to Helen's family for sharing this rare and forgotten old image.
+Sadly we now see

-image.
-Sadly we now see photos of this area of the dwelling from our current time frame.
-The
+photos of this area of the dwelling from our current time-frame.
+The stairway up to the servant

-stairway up to the servant wing of the house (directly below from 2008) and right (2003) the
+wing of the house appears (directly below) from 2008, and right (2003) the kitchen.
+On the right

-kitchen.
-On the right of the kitchen photo is where the ranges were (now fitted with cabinets).
+of the kitchen photo is where the ranges were in 1948 (now seen fitted with cabinets).

 The Fryes had live-in employees at all their homes and Sedona was no exception.
 For the first